 Latest Covid-19 travel advice

-- you must wear a face covering on all buses and trains and when you are at stations and interchanges
+- it's recommended that you continue to wear a face covering on all buses and trains and when you are at stations and interchanges

 - use contactless payment where possible